Nickguild1993/Module_1_Challenge/README1.md

 * A bar chart would be helpful to visually breakdown the distribution of campaign outcomes based on their respective launch dates.
 ![Alt Text](https://github.com/Nickguild1993/Module_1_Challenge/blob/master/Theater_outcomes_Vs_LaunchBAR.png)

 * A bar chart would also be useful to visualize the distribution of campaign outcomes based on their goals.
+The x-axis is the range of campaign fundraising goals, and the y-axis is the number of campaigns.
 ![alt text](https://github.com/Nickguild1993/Kickstarter-Analysis/blob/master/Outcomes_Vs_Goals_BAR.png)